 Do you feel as though your voice isn’t heard in Topeka or Washington, D.C.?
 Maybe you’ve considered visiting with your reps in the past, but felt unsure how to present your perspective clearly and effectively?

 Kansas Farmers Union’s Policy Advocates Program provides the skills and experiences to help you become a confident voice for Kansas agriculture.

 With support from Farm Aid, KFU’s 2020 Policy Advocates will focus on outreach to local, state, and national representatives to inform and educate on how policy impacts our farms, families, and communities across Kansas.

 Advocates receive guidance and support from policy and governmental relations professionals in developing materials and strategies to convey the key points of their chosen issue.
 Participants also benefit from joining a network of fellow advocates, both in Kansas and D.C..

-KFU Policy Advocates will have the opportunity to participate in the 2019 National Farmers Union Fall Legislative Fly-In, September 9-11, as well as advocacy opportunities in Topeka.
+KFU Policy Advocates will have the opportunity to participate in the 2020 National Farmers Union Fall Legislative Fly-In, in September, as well as advocacy opportunities in Topeka.

 Advocates create a topical policy sheet and develop a post on their issue for kansasfarmersunion.org and KFU’s social media platforms.